 Ready to take the next step towards a career in data science?

 Check out the complete Data Science Program today.
-Start with the fundamentals with our Statistics, Maths, and Excel courses, build up step-by-step experience with SQL, Python, R, and Tableau, and upgrade your skillset with Machine Learning, Deep Learning, Credit Risk Modeling, Time Series Analysis, and Customer Analytics in Python.
-If you still aren’t sure you want to turn your interest in data science into a solid career, we also offer a free preview version of the Data Science Program.
-You’ll receive 12 hours of beginner to advanced content for free.
-It’s a great way to see if the program is right for you.
+Start with the fundamentals with our Statistics, Maths, and Excel courses, build up step-by-step experience with SQL, Python, R, and Tableau, and upgrade your skillset with Machine Learning, Deep Learning, Credit Risk Modeling, Time Series Analysis, Customer Analytics in Python, etc.